ten-protocol/ten-documentation/docs/3-write-ten-dapp/2-setup-dev-env.md

    - Learn more about the [TEN Gateway](/docs/tools-infrastructure/hosted-gateway).
 3. **Acquire Testnet ETH Tokens**: To perform transactions, you'll need testnet ETH tokens.
 Refer to our [Getting tokens](/docs/getting-started/for-users/get-tokens).

+These wallets are confirmed to work smoothly with the gateway:
+- Metamask
+- Rabbit Wallet

 ## 2. Setting Up the Environment

 Once your wallet is ready, you can proceed with the development and deployment of your smart contracts.